“Do not follow where the path may lead. Go instead where there is no path and leave a trail.” – Ralph Waldo Emerson

 KitePride is an Israeli, Tel Aviv based fashion social enterprise co-owned by Israeli NGO Hope Center and German NGO GlowbalAct.
 It all started with an impossible idea: end human trafficking and forced prostitution.
 Every bag is designed and sewn in a safe working environment by someone who has exited human trafficking and/or forced prostitution.
 They create functional, one-of-a-kind bags from up-cycled kitesurfing kites, sails, parachutes, and wetsuits.
 Through each bag sold, continuous jobs are created, and fabric is saved from landfill.
 Tabea Oppliger started GlowbalAct, an overarching NGO and founded KitePride as an umbrella for-profit.
 We invite you to visit KitePride, speak with the founders, and even design your own bag!
 You will walk away not only with a new bag, but with a sense that you have made a difference in someone’s life.

-Tourism in Israel is finally reawakening.
-So, if you are traveling to Israel, we encourage you to go where there is no path and leave your own trail.
+If you are traveling to Israel, we encourage you to go where there is no path and leave your own trail.
 Eat with intention.
 Learn new customs.
 Meet Israel’s next generation.
 Buy souvenirs that have meaning.
 Travel with Via Sabra and contribute to a better, more equitable, sustainable Israel for future generations.
 What could be better than that!